kirkekrusell/Data-engineering-project/Implementation/README.md

 ) ENGINE = MergeTree()
 ORDER BY registrikood;
 """
+`

 The DAG (`load_to_clickhouse.py`) is located in the `implementation/` folder.
 When setting up Airflow, you need to copy this file into the Airflow DAGs directory:

 `cp implementation/load_to_clickhouse.py airflow/dags/`

+Run DAGs in Airflow

+If they are succesful then you can check

+`docker exec -it clickhouse clickhouse-client`

+If you see :) then you can print SHOW tables
+`SHOW TABLES;
+SELECT * FROM bronze_mtr_raw LIMIT 10;
+DESCRIBE TABLE bronze_mtr_raw;`

 # Silver level